sparkon7/circuitpython-curriculum/cpy-2/readme.md

 This means that as a programmer you need to be aware of how much memory your program needs and if your board can handle the task.
 Many of our projects will use the Adafruit CircuitPlayground Express.
 The CPX has
 - 2 MB of Flash storage
-- around 17k bytes of memory
+- around 17k bytes of memory, which is about 250 lines of code
 ### Do I have enough Flash?
 To determine if your board has enough Flash memory to run your project, you can use your file explorer to determine the size of each file.
 Remember to include your `code.py`, `boot.py`, and any `.mpy`, font, or other files your program will rely on.
 ### Do I have enough RAM?